 One of the elements of a good plan is boundaries.
 Boundaries enable you to juggle your various different responsibilities without having too many balls in the air at once.
 According to the OED the term boundary has the sense of both the thing which serves to mark the limits of something and the … [Read more...] about Setting boundaries

-I've created an audio version of the post so you can listen to it on your commute, or while you're cooking, or whatever.
-Listen here: I've also teamed up with illustrator Amy Crook to create a picture book that goes into these principles in more detail: The Principles of Juggling: A Picture … [Read more...] about Juggling 101: Elements of a good plan
+You can listen to this post if your prefer: I've also teamed up with illustrator Amy Crook to create a picture book that goes into these principles in more detail: The Principles of Juggling: A Picture Book for Academics (ISBN 978-1-912040-71-1 pb) A good plan can reduce the … [Read more...] about Juggling 101: Elements of a good plan